 Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing Proceed to here if this step fails MTA23 TFTP/HTTP Get Response The TFTP Server MUST send the MTA a TFTP Response containing the requested file.
 In the case of file download using the HTTP access method, the HTTP server MUST sends the MTA a response containing the requested file.
 The hash of the configuration file is calculated and compared to the value received in step MTA19.
 If encrypted, the configuration file MUST be decrypted.
 If the MTA does not complete this step in the time specified by the MIB object 'pktcMtaDevProvisioningTimer' the device MUST return to MTA1.
 Refer to section 9.1 for MTA configuration file contents.
 MTA23 MUST occur after MTA22 completion If the configuration file download failed per TFTP or HTTP protocols, return to MTA1.
 Otherwise, proceed to MTA24 or MTA25, and send the failed response if the MTA configuration file itself is in error.
-MTA24 SYSLOG Notification The MTA SHOULD send the voice service provider's SYSLOG (identified in the configuration data file) a "provisioning complete" notification.
+MTA24 SYSLOG Notification The MTA SHOULD send the voice service provider's SYSLOG a "provisioning complete" notification.
 This notification will include the pass-fail result of the provisioning operation.
 The general format of this notification is as defined in section 5.4.3.
 MTA24 is optional, can occur after MTA23 completion if SYSLOG used A vendor MAY consider returning to MTA15, repeating until it is determined to be a hard failure and then MUST continue to MTA25.
-MTA25 SNMP Inform The MTA MUST send the PROV_SNMP_ENTITY an SNMP INFORM containing a "provisioning complete" notificationThe receipt of the inform is acknowledged by the response message as defined in RFC 2574 [18].
-The following information MUST be in the "PktcMtaProvisioningStatus" object: MAC address Telephony Provisioning Correlation ID Provisioning State NOTE: At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611, 911).
+MTA25 SNMP Inform The MTA MUST send the PROV_SNMP_ENTITY an SNMP INFORM containing a "provisioning complete" notification.
+The receipt of the inform is acknowledged by the response message as defined in RFC 2574 [18].
+The inform MUST contain a "PktcMtaDevProvisioningStatus" object as defined in [2].
+NOTE: At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611).
 MTA25 MUST occur after MTA24 if SYSLOG is used, otherwise MUST occur after MTA23 completion MTA MAY generate a Provisioning Failure event notification to the Service Provider's Fault Management server.
 Provisioning process stops; Manual interaction required.
 SNMP server MUST send response to SNMP- INFORM.